Every college football program is unique and has its own set of challenges. But some programs are clearly better than others.

-Cons: The program has been an afterthought in the past decade, with only two winning seasons since 2001.
-Support has not been good, either.
-Last year, when the Orange shared the Big East title, the school ranked 61st nationally in attendance (37,853 per game).
+Cons: The program has been an afterthought in the past decade, with only four winning seasons since 2001.
+Support has not been great, either.
+In the first year of ACC play, Syracuse averaged just 38,277 fans per game.

 Final Verdict: Syracuse is a tough job.
-It’s tough to lure recruits from the South, specifically Florida, to upstate New York, and there simply aren’t a lot of top-flight prospects in the Northeast.
+It’s tough to lure elite recruits from the South, specifically Florida, to upstate New York, and there simply aren’t a lot of top-flight prospects in the Northeast.
 Much like Louisville and Pittsburgh, moving to the ACC provides long-term stability for this program.

 12. Boston College